alex-ball/HowTo-CiteDatasets/how-to-cite-datasets.md

-The principles build on earlier work in this area, most notably by CODATA,[@codata2013ooc] the (US) National Academies of Sciences, Engineering, and Medicine,[@uhlir2012fad] the Institute for Quantitative Social Science, Harvard University,[@altman.king2007pss] and the DCC.[@ball.duke2012dcl]
+The principles build on earlier work in this area, most notably by CODATA,[@codata2013ooc] the (US) National Academies of Sciences, Engineering, and Medicine,[@uhlir2012fad] the DCC,[@ball.duke2012dcl] and the Institute for Quantitative Social Science, Harvard University.[@altman.king2007pss]

 \framed[breakable]

 Importance

   : Data should be considered legitimate, citable products of research.
     Data citations should be accorded the same importance in the scholarly record as citations of other research objects, such as publications.

 Credit and Attribution